 How to Prepare for Acting Jobs for Teens

 Try out for any and all plays and take whatever roles you do get seriously.
 Know your lines, be prompt and show up with an attitude of teamwork.
 You can also ask your drama teacher for any tips or tricks he or she might have.
 They just may be able to help you.
+You can also:

 Finding Casting Calls for Teens

-- Television and Commercial Casting Calls
+Movie, Television, and Commercial Casting Calls

-- Student Film Casting Calls
+Student Film Casting Calls

-- Musicals, Theatre and Stage Casting Calls
+Dance, Musicals, Theatre and Stage Casting Calls